 - Continuing and providing sustainable funding for the Health Resources and Services Administration (HRSA)’s Teaching Health Center GME Program, which addresses the nation’s primary care workforce shortage by increasing physician training and retention in primary care;

 - Lifting the statutory cap on Medicare-funded GME slots;

-- Associating GME funding directly with workforce needs to meet the health care needs of a growing, aging, and diverse population;
+- Associating GME funding directly with workforce needs to meet the health care needs of a growing, aging, and diverse population.

-- Consistently funding and investing in federal scholarship and loan repayment programs, such as the National Health Service Corps and the Indian Health Service, which recruit and retain physicians and other health care professionals—particularly those in primary care—in medically underserved areas and areas most impacted by national epidemics;
+- Consistently funding and investing in federal scholarship and loan repayment programs, such as the National Health Service Corps and the Indian Health Service, which recruit and retain physicians and other health care professionals—particularly those in primary care—in rural and medically underserved areas and areas most impacted by national epidemics;

 Medical Students and Federal Student Financial Aid